 What are pigeons?

 Pigeons are domesticated birds and have been for centuries.
 However, some of these birds have escaped captivity and established populations of wild pigeons throughout the United States.
-The pigeon is one of the most common pest birds that home and business owners have to contend with.
+The pigeon is one of the most common pest birds that home and business owners in the Greater Bay Area have to contend with.
 They are unwanted and pose a variety of problems, including damaging our property and spreading diseases.

 Pigeons are common in urban and rural areas, and easy for most people to identify.
 Some of their most identifying features include:

 - A darker gray head, shoulders, and breast

 - Two dark bars going across their wings and tail

 - Between 11 and 15 inches in length

 Pigeons are a nuisance for property owners, difficult to prevent, and even more challenging to get rid of.
 In addition to being annoying, they are also dangerous.
 Pigeons carry and transmit diseases through their feces that can make people ill.
 Salmonella and toxoplasmosis are both spread by pigeons.
 They also have a fungus that grows in their feces, which causes histoplasmosis.